What Is Home Health Care Software and How Does It Work?

 Compliance and audit reports

-Detailed compliance reports help agencies adhere to regulations and minimize legal risks.
+Detailed compliance reports help agencies stick to regulations and limit legal risk, giving administrators a clear record to show during audits or inspections.

 Patient outcome tracking